ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi1/update1.md

 <img src="https://github.com/reznikovl/ucsb-ds-capstone-2021.github.io/blob/main/ucsb_ds_capstone_projects_2021/projects/calcofi1/Screen%20Shot%202021-01-28%20at%2011.09.50%20PM.png?raw=true" alt="drawing" style="width:500px;"/>

 - Finally, we looked at a visualization of all Yellowtail larvae identified in 2016 (purple) compared to all locations Yellowtail were caught in the years 2017-2019 (yellow blocks).
 The time lag was picked to give enough time for recruitment to happen, so the larvae identified in 2016 could possibly be the same fish caught in the later years.
-All the larvae and almost all of the catches occurred within the Southern California bight.
+All the larvae and almost all of the catches occurred within the Southern California bight which might suggest some spatial relations.